AlexandreLaverre/GOntact/README.md

-To use this version of GOntact, you can use the following commands (note the extra "--", which signifies that the command-line arguments that follow are for the gontact executable rather than for dune):
+To use this version of GOntact, you can use the following commands (note the extra "--", which signifies that the command-line arguments that follow are for the `gontact` executable rather than for `dune):

 ```
 dune exec gontact -- --help
 ```

-All GOntact commands thereafter will start with 'dune exec gontact -- ' instead of 'gontact'.
+All GOntact commands thereafter will start with `dune exec gontact -- ` instead of `gontact`.

 ### Installing the GOntact package directly using opam